donhenton/react-restaurant/README.md

 * http://babeljs.io/repl/ to see react/babel snippets translated.
 * Simple server runs on http://127.0.0.1:8080 **NOT** localhost
-* The current master line uses postal instead of Redux
+* react-postal tag uses postal instead of Redux
+* The main branch uses react, redux, and a dispatcher

 ###Demonstrations###

 The menu-branch contains simple examples of react and component communication

+###Running and Developing###
+* gulp task 'dev' sets up system for local development
+* gulp task 'release' packages assets for placement into production the html will have to be adapted for its destination, butg is under src/html